pazesilvajulia/pazesilvajulia/README.md

 I'm Júlia Paz, a Systems Development Technician and Software Engineering undergraduate student.

-I'm currently shifting my focus back to **back-end development** — mainly working with **Java**, but I'm also open to exploring other languages and technologies.
+I'm currently shifting my focus to **back-end development** — mainly working with **Java**, but I'm also open to exploring other languages and technologies.
+Oh, but don't be fooled...
+Front-end will always have a special place in my heart!

 Currently learning and building with:
 - Java & Spring Boot